iWinston/typeorm-plus/docs/view-entities.md

 })
 ```

-Each view entity must be registered in your connection options as well as ordinary entities:
+Each view entity must be registered in your connection options:

 ```typescript
 import {createConnection, Connection} from "typeorm";